 What is Kombucha?

-The History of Kombucha
+The Origin of Kombucha

 Kombucha is an ancient beverage, long treasured in China and Japan for its restorative properties.
-Homebrewers have produced kombucha in the US for decades and, today, breweries of all sizes are thriving and creating kombuchas with a wide variety of flavors and attributes.
+Homebrewers have produced kombucha in the US for decades, and today breweries of all sizes are thriving and creating kombuchas with a wide variety of flavors and attributes.